Posted: FEBRUARY 13, 2025

 K. J. Mitchener, K. H. O'Rourke, K. Wandschneider, The Smoot-Hawley Trade War, The Economic Journal, Volume 132, Issue 647, October 2022

-Signed in 1947, The General Agreement on Tariffs and Trade (GATT) was the first global effort between countries to lower trade barriers, promoting free trade.
+Signed in 1947, GATT was the first global effort between countries to lower trade barriers, promoting free trade.

 1